-- Money-belt – The safest and most highly recommended way to keep your money and passport safe.
-Even Rick Steve's says so, and he is the Chief.
+The safest and most highly recommended way to keep your money and passport safe is a money belt.
+Even Rick Steve's recommends you place a money belt on your Italy packing list.
 Keep the bulk of cash here with your credit card and passport and have a small amount of cash in one of the inside pockets or your bag.
-We purchased a a Peak Gear money-belt from Amazon that worked perfectly.
-You can barely tell you’re wearing it!/li>
+We purchased a Peak Gear money-belt from Amazon that worked perfectly.

-- Comfortable Shoes – I don’t mean flip flops nor do I mean your most comfortable heels.
-Neither will serve you well.
-Bring well broken-in walking shoes – shoes that will carry you 6 to 8 miles per day on cobblestone roads.
-I took two pair of shoes on our trip - a pair of Ecco Soft 7 in white and my black Tieks.
-The bf bought a pair of the same shoe in mens and loved how they wore as well.
+I put two pairs on my packing list for Italy - a pair of Ecco Soft 7 in white and my black Tieks shoes.
+The bf bought a pair of the same shoe (Ecco) in mens and loved how they wore as well.
 Even though I didn't actually have time to break in my Ecco shoes, it all worked out.
-Both pair turned out to be amazing and I am proud to report I went blister free after 18 days 90 something miles of trekking.
+Both pairs worked out amazingly and I am proud to report I went blister free after 18 days and 90 something miles of trekking.

-- List of Embassies/Consulates with Contact Info – This is actually a must-have in any country you travel to.
+This is a must-have for not only your Italy packing list but for any other country as well.
 In the event your passport is lost/stolen or you find yourself in some other kind of predicament, it is a good idea to know where you can find help.
 Know where your nearest embassy is located and have their phone numbers, including the emergency line.
-A list of US Embassies/Consulates can be found here.

 Travels of Jenna is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn fees by linking to Amazon.com and affiliated sites.